 Second, toads love to squeeze into tight hidey-holes, and so will often end up inside material and equipment that is about to be transported.
 Some situations make this particularly likely.
 For example, many landscape suppliers keep piles of woodchip and similar material in large open bins.
 Toads are attracted to such places to hide out during the daytime, and thus picked up with a load of woodchip when the truck is loaded.
 A few days later, when the woodchip is dumped out, the stowaway toad has a new home.

 Third, cane toads are tough!
 Adult toads are so large that they can tolerate fairly extreme conditions during transport – including a wide range of temperatures and (especially) moisture levels.
 So they are likely to arrive alive, after trips that would kill many other types of animals.

 Although there are plenty of anecdotal stories about stowaway toads, there has been little detailed and reliable information on the topic, until recently.
-This is pretty much the same story as with many other aspects of toad biology.
 However, Rick was excited to find out that a large and well-organised community group based in Sydney (the Frog and Tadpole Study Group, or FATS) has been gathering this kind of information for several years – and the main person involved, Dr Arthur White, was happy to collaborate in analyzing and publishing the results of their work.